The Real Cost Of Small Business Failure – Part One

 It’s a new perspective on solving a difficult problem.
 Old thinking about entrepreneurship and small business isn’t working and hasn’t worked for decades.
 It’s time to approach the problem of small business failure from a totally different position.
-It’s time to look at the real cost of failure in terms of the personal devastation it causes.
-Perhaps knowledge of the real suffering, resulting from small business failure, will lead to more new thinking.
+It’s time to look at the real cost of failure in terms of the personal and financial devastation it causes on many levels.
+Perhaps knowledge of the suffering resulting from small business failure will lead to more new thinking.

 Small Business And Statistics